-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 7. Stainless Steel Travel Mug

 Avid travelers know that little costs add up quickly.
-You buy a coffee here and tea there, and the next thing you know you've spent way more on beverages in one trip then you spent all year.
-Smart travelers bring a stainless steel travel mug with them.
+You buy a coffee here and tea there; the next thing you know, you’ve spent way more on beverages in one trip than you spent all year.
+Savvy travelers bring a stainless steel travel mug with them.

-Stainless steel because it is durable enough to travel with them and it does a pretty good job at keeping a beverage hot or cold.
+Stainless steel because it is durable enough to travel with them, and it does a pretty good job at keeping a beverage hot or cold.
 I like the Contigo Vacuum-Insulated Stainless Steel Travel Mug since it keeps drinks warm for 7 hours and cold for up to 18 hours.
 And it is pretty sleek!

-Click here to get this stainless steel travel cup for a friend this year.
+This year, click here to get this stainless steel travel cup for a friend.

 8. Travel Pillow

 For anyone who has ever been on a plane, you know how uncomfortable it can be to get a good rest on a flight.
 Especially when it comes to long flights, a short nap can go a long way.
-So why not make it a little more comfortable with this complete Plane Sleeping Kit.
+So why not make it a little more comfortable with this complete Plane Sleeping Kit?
 It comes with a travel pillow, of course, but also an eye mask and earplugs.

 If they are someone who says they have trouble getting comfortable on a plane, this nifty kit should be able to help with that.
-This is a nice-to-have gift, but not one I would give on its own.
-Check out the next gift idea that may work as a bindle gift with this one.
+This is a nice-to-have gift, but not one I would give.
+So, instead, check out the next gift idea that may work as a bindle gift with this one.

 Click here to get the Airplane Travel Kit.